Bill Walton: 1972 Olympics

 Walton was selected to the 1972 U.S. Olympic basketball team, but declined to participate.
 Some saw it as a political statement given Walton's opposition to the Vietnam War, but the most likely reason for his decision was his bad experience at the 1970 World Championships.
 In a 2004 interview with ESPN, Walton stated that "for the first time in my life, I was exposed to negative coaching and the berating of players and the foul language and the threatening of people who didn't perform."

 In the men's basketball final, the United States controversially lost to the Soviet Union 51–50, finishing in second place.
 According to Russian sports historian Robert Edelman, "when [the Russians] saw who was and wasn't on the U.S. team, that's when they started feeling like they'd actually have a chance.
 They followed American basketball closely and they knew that no Walton was going to be a big deal."
-1972 U.S. team's forward James Forbes told ESPN as part of a SportsCentury documentary, "If [Walton] plays, all of this becomes academic."
+The 1972 U.S. team's forward James Forbes told ESPN as part of a SportsCentury documentary, "If [Walton] plays, all of this becomes academic."